Xilinx/Embedded-Design-Tutorials/docs/Getting_Started/Zynq7000-EDT/4-linux-for-zynq.rst

    There are two ways to generate a petalinux project.
 Either using the BSP for a development board such as the ZC702, or if users have a custom board, users can use the template.

-   .. note:: There are petalinux flows for both XSCT and SDT.
+   .. note:: There are petalinux flows for both XSA and SDT.
 BSPs built using the System Device Tree (SDT) flow are recommended for new designs.
-BSPs listed with 'XSCT' are for the legacy flow for users who are upgrading existing projects and do not wish to change generation methods.
+BSPs listed with 'XSCT' are for the legacy XSA flow for users who are upgrading existing projects and do not wish to change generation methods.
+In this tutorial we will follow the XSA flow.

    .. code:: bash